ioannisPApapadopoulos/fir3dab/README.md

     make 3d-5-holes-fine

 then grid-sequences the solutions utilizing the robust MG cycle using 32 cores.
-The same commands but replaces "5-holes" with "cross-channel" does the same with the 3D cross-channel example.
+The same commands but replacing "5-holes" with "cross-channel" does the same with the 3D cross-channel example.

 ### Contributors ###